-I’ve put some serious thought into this and I think I’ve come up with a few activities, that with a little lobbying (and some Relief Society meals), we could convert into sure-fire Mormon Gold Medal sports.
+I’ve put some serious thought into this and I think I’ve come up with a few activities, that with a little lobbying (and some Relief Society meals), we could convert into sure-fire LDS Gold Medal sports.

 The second event would be “Chairs” (two events—setting up and taking down).
-Mormons set up chairs in the chapel, overflow, classrooms, gym, stage, and in the Primary and Relief Society rooms—and that’s just on Sundays.
+Saints set up chairs in the chapel, overflow, classrooms, gym, stage, and in the Primary and Relief Society rooms—and that’s just on Sundays.
 We also set up chairs for church dinners, Stake Conference, Ward Conference, weddings, funerals, Young Men and Young Women activities, baptisms, basketball games, General Conference, Boy Scouts and family reunions.
 Heck, sometimes just for fun a bunch of guys will go down to the church and set up some chairs.
-I think “Chairs” would displace Curling as least interesting Olympic sport.
+I think “Chairs” would displace Curling as the least interesting Olympic sport.